A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 Wat Prayurawongsawat Worawihan or Wat Prayoon in Bangkok, Thailand

-Want to get off the beaten path and escape the tourist crowds during your 4 Days Bangkok Tour?
-If it is still early enough in the day (and the heat hasn’t gotten to you yet), consider staying on the west bank of the river and taking a stroll south to a few lesser-visited sights.
+Want to get off the beaten path?
+Consider staying on the west bank of the river and taking a stroll south to a few lesser-visited sights.

-Santa Cruz Catholic Church – The church was first built in the 1770s after the arrival of Portuguese friars.
+Santa Cruz Catholic Church built in the 1770s after the arrival of Portuguese friars.
+Wat Prayoon features Turtle Mountain, which has small spirit houses and is surrounded by a lake full of turtles!

 Wat Saket: Temple of the Golden Mountain